Dr Vikram A. Chandrasetty

 Dr Vikram was researching on low complexity algorithms for decoding Low-Density Parity-Check (LDPC) codes and investigating efficient architectures for hardware implementation for his PhD.
 His research was mainly focused on implementing high performance LDPC decoders on reconfigurable devices.

-He is currently working as a Postdoctoral Research Fellow at the University of Newcastle with the SPM group.
+He worked as a Postdoctoral Research Fellow at the University of Newcastle with the SPM group.
+His research was mainly focused on design and implementation of Spatially-coupled LDPC codes in hardware.

 Personal website: www.vikramac.com